Phylliida/mamba_interp/How to mamba.md

 [0.00,  0.00,  0.00, 0.00,  0.00]
 ```

-Now to apply our first filter, we grab the first component of every vector
+Now to apply our first filter, we grab the first element of every vector

 ```python
 [* 0.00*,  0.00,  0.00, 0.00,  0.00]